EmilStenstrom/friendlybit/comments/2010-05-08-lazy-loading-asyncronous-javascript_comments.md

   comment_author: G
   comment_author_url: ''
   comment_content: Thanks for the great write-up Emil.\n\nCan you elaborate a bit
-    on what the best-practices are for the script that gets inserted (http://yourdomain.com/script.js in your example code).\n\nWhat should be in there?
-I tried to look into your http://static.kundo.se/embed.js code but that is minified.\n\nThanks in advance!
+    on what the best-practices are for the script that gets inserted (<a href="http://yourdomain.com/script.js" rel="nofollow">http://yourdomain.com/script.js</a> in your example code).\n\nWhat
+    should be in there?
+I tried to look into your <a href="http://static.kundo.se/embed.js" rel="nofollow">http://static.kundo.se/embed.js</a> code but that is minified.\n\nThanks
+    in advance!
   comment_date: '2010-11-04 18:03:20'
   comment_post_ID: '613'
   comment_type: null